 "We're only too happy to," Blue said, and with painful slowness, the Dragon Pearl limped away.
-Mako glanced at her diagnostic sensors, and cursed.
+Make glanced at her diagnostic sensors, and cursed.
 No starboard shields, sublight engines crippled, hull damage, and we're leakin' some atmosphere.
-Jiliac's gonna be right irritated 'bout this drawing in like scavengers toward a staggering prey.
+Jiliac's gonna be right irritated 'bout this...

+The two pirate ships had arrived by now, and they and the freighters were ganging up on the injured Vigilance, drawing in like scavengers toward a staggering prey.
 Mako saw the Carrick-class ship take hit after hit, until finally the armor couldn't take any more, and a huge hole was blasted in her port side.
 The smugglers targeted her engines, then her bridge, and within minutes, she was drifting helpless in space.
 Lifepods launched from the Carrack as some of the crew began abandoning ship.